chimericdream/worldofpannotia.com/src/_epic_specific_magic_weapons/chaosbringer.md

   casterLevel: "23rd"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}", "{% epic_feat_link craft-epic-magic-arms-and-armor %}"]
-    spells: []
+    spells: ["{% spell_link rage %}", "{% spell_link charm-monster-mass %}"]
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 4025350
   marketPriceSpecial: ""
   costToCreate:
-    gp: 0
+    gp: 2012850
-    xp: 0
+    xp: 50250
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
+    This _+6 greataxe of anarchic power_ grants its wielder the ability to fly into a rage (identical to a barbarian's rage) once per day (or one additional time per day if the wielder already has the rage class feature).
+If the wielder has the greater rage class feature, the weapon also grants the wielder the {% epic_feat_link incite-rage %} epic feat.
 ---
-<p id="chaosbringer">**Chaosbringer:** This _+6 greataxe of anarchic power_ grants its wielder the ability to fly into a rage (identical to a barbarian's rage) once per day (or one additional time per day if the wielder already has the rage class feature).
-If the wielder has the greater rage class feature, the weapon also grants the wielder the Incite Rage epic feat.
-_rage_, _mass charm monster_; _Market Price:_ 4,025,350 gp; _Cost to Create:_ 2,012,850 gp + 50,250 XP.